All Episodes

 I'm just telling you, I'm getting the sense that the energy level to this point is starting to get some traction.

-But don't take my my opinion here that it can be beaten back and stopped as a sign that it has been and that you don't need to get engaged or involved in it.
+But don't take my opinion here that it can be beaten back and stopped as a sign that it has been and that you don't need to get engaged or involved in it.

 The North Koreans, ladies and gentlemen, are now talking about nuclear war.

-After the UN sanctions, the North Koreans are saying, well, screw you, we're in a nuclear war, and the Chicoms, our buds, are saying you better not use any many, many militaristic uh uh approaches here to dealing with our friends the North Koreans.
+And the CHICOMs, our buds, are saying, you better not use any, many militaristic approaches here to dealing with our friends, the North Koreans.

-North Korea, front and center in terms of making news.
+North Korea front and center in terms of making news.

-The Heritage Foundation was producing and releasing a film called 33 Minutes.
+And long before the people in the drive-by media, the state-run media picked up the story on North Korea, the Heritage Foundation was producing and releasing a film called 33 Minutes.

 33 minutes.